Arts panel supports Fay Jones-inspired medians for College Avenue in Fayetteville

-FAYETTEVILLE -- A little hint of Fay Jones likely will dot the streetscape of College Avenue.
+FAYETTEVILLE -- A little hint of Fay Jones likely will dot the streetscape of College Avenue in Fayetteville.

 Cary Thomsen with hired consultant RDG Planning & Design in Omaha, Neb., presented the panel with two potential themes for the medians, which he referred to as gateways for certain sections of the stretch.
 One theme was inspired by the works of Fay Jones, a well-known architect from Fayetteville who was a student of Frank Lloyd Wright.
 The other theme took inspiration from Googie architecture, a style that was prominent in the United States from the mid-1940s to the 1970s featuring bright Space Age signs intended to attract drivers from highways to businesses such as restaurants, hotels and gas stations.